Console war: The arrival of Sony and the end of the war

 In 1994 and 1995, there was a contraction in the video game industry, with NPD Group reporting a 17% and 19% year-to-year drop in revenue.
 While Sega had been outperforming Nintendo in 1993, it still carried corporate debt while Nintendo remained debt-free from having a more dominant position in the worldwide market, even beating Sega in the North American and US market winning the 16 bit console war.
 To continue to fight Nintendo, Sega's next console was the Sega Saturn, first released in November 1994 in Japan.
 It brought in technology used by Sega's arcade games that used 3d polygonal graphics, and launch titles featured home versions of these arcade games including Virtua Fighter.
 While Virtua Fighter was not a pack-in game, sales of the title were nearly 1:1 with the console in Japan.
 Sega, recognizing that they had numerous consoles with disparate games they were now trying to support, decided to put most of their attention onto the Saturn line going forward, dropping support for the Genesis despite its sales still being strong in the United States at the time.

 At the same time, a new competitor in the console marketplace emerged, Sony Computer Entertainment, with the introduction of the PlayStation in December 1994.
+The PlayStation moved away from cartridges and took advantage of nascent CD-ROM technology for game distribution, allowing much more data to be stored on each disc and reducing the costs for reproduction.
+Nintendo had worked with Sony on a prototype add-on for the SNES, the Super NES CD-ROM, that would allow it to read CD-ROMs, but the project was terminated by 1992 after Nintendo revealed it opted to start working with Philips and its own optical disc technology due to Sony securing the rights to both license and retain publishing profits derived from the dual-compatible CD-ROM software on the Super NES CD-ROM, so Sony shifted their development towards the PlayStation.
 Sega, aware of Sony's potential competition in Japan, made sure to have enough Saturns ready for sale on the day the PlayStation first shipped as to overwhelm Sony's offering.